1929 – 1930

 With the dawn of the 21st century, the District initiated a major customer service initiative with its Radio Frequency program, allowing for more accurate meter readings and the ability to read meters without having to gain access to customers’ homes.

 2006 was highlighted by the overwhelming passage of the Clean Water Project referendum.
 The margin of nearly 3-1 was a clear indication that residents of the member towns support the continuation of the progress of modernizing the District’s sewer infrastructure and cleaning the Connecticut River.
 An aggressive schedule brought the project from design to construction in order to be able to meet state and federal requirements for the over $2 billion project.
 A second referendum was approved in 2012.
+This initiative evolved into the Integrated Plan in 2023, a forward-looking management plan to achieve CT DEEP and EPA’s regulatory goals while repairing the MDC’s existing sewer infrastructure and at the same time recognizing the cost to our customers.

 For more than 90 years, the MDC has played a preeminent role in the Capitol Region.
 From its beginning as a water and sewer service provider, its services have expanded greatly to park maintenance, GIS services, recreation and household hazardous waste collection.
 The District remains ready to continue to evolve to meet the changing needs of the region.